Pierlam/Lexerow/README.md

 You have an Excel file containing a datatable: the first line is the header, and others are datarows of the table.
 In column B, some cells are empty, and it's a problem.
 It would better to have a value in each cell.

+Comment: In Excel language, we say more blank than empty.

 <p align="center">